-This RRS is currently undergoing review by the State of Texas in preparation for recertification.
 Some retention periods have changed because State retention laws have been updated in the last 3 years - please be alert for revisions to the schedule.
-Anticipated new series have been added to the list, but the links will not become active until certification is received by the State.

-This RRS was certified by the State of Texas as valid through December 2012 -- with recertification underway -- and applies to all University records, whether paper or electronic (or in any other format).
+This RRS was recertified by the State of Texas as valid from July 2013 through June 2018 and applies to all University records, whether paper or electronic or in any other format.
 This online RRS supersedes all prior versions; please dispose of all previous schedules.

-The General Records page contains a short list of the most common records found in departments.
+The shortcut page lists the most common records found in all departments campus-wide.
 Review this page to quickly identify retention information for common records such as departmental-level financial, administrative, and personnel records.

 The process of scanning/digitizing paper records is not a records retention issue, it is reformatting issue.
 The State does not have a preference for the format in which agency records exist; however, the State does have specific requirements for the technical specifications and ongoing management of electronic records.
-For more information, see the Texas Administrative Code and the Texas State Library and Archives Commission's page on Electronic Document Imaging.
+For more information, see the Texas Administrative Code and the Texas State Library and Archives Commission's page on Electronic Document Imaging and Electronic Records.

 For university records being scanned in-house for storage in the Banner Document Management System (BDMS) and with the planning assistance of Technology Resources, the BDMS should meet the State requirements for digital records.
 Once each scanned image is reviewed and determined to be a complete and accurate copy of the original (with the quality control process written into the departmental procedures), the digital copy can be considered the official record and the paper version can become the convenience copy.